zephyrgreene/dota_tooltips/README.md

 Ability: Any Spell granted to a hero by their skill points.
 (E.g. Zeus and Earthshaker activate their passives from using their abilities)

+Illusion: A mimick of a hero, can only attack.
+Often deals reduced damage and takes amplified damage.
+Many stats from items and heroes are limited or modified.

+Illusion-Image: Like an illusion but is invulnerable, untargetable, and uncontrollable.
+(Terrorblade, Vengeful)

+Clone: Like an illusion, but can cast spells or have modifiers restricted by normal illusions.
+(Monkey, Warden, Meepo)

 <h3>Other standardizations</h3>

 This would be to feature a guiding light to word usage, as this mod isn't limited to in-game knowledge it could be used as a quick to view guide to the framework of how things work.
 Overall, this should be simple and limited, but for many Alt-Texts I currently have a "Can Target?" list to help with complex interactions of certain spells.